postmannen/actress/README.md

 Event Functions holds the logic for what a process shall do when an event is received, and then what to do with the data the event carries.
 The Event functions are callback functions that are defined for a process when the process is created.

-The programmer can decide if the Process Function should depend on the input from the input channel of the process, or just continously do some work on it's own.
-For an event function to be triggered to work on events it should hold a **for** loop that listens on the Process `InCh` for new Events.
+The programmer can decide if the Process Function should depend on the input from the **in channel** of the process, or just continously do some work on it's own.
+For an event function to be triggered to work on events it should hold a **for** loop that listens on the Process's `InCh` for new Events.

 ### Examples